Bamboooz/cubane/README.md

     <h1>cubane</h1>
 </div>

+cubane is a free, open-source nore taking, thought visualisation and time planning app.
+It has many features like markdown support, quick notes, multihour schedules with reminders, and productivity tools like kanban boards.

 > [!IMPORTANT]
 > cubane is still in development and not ready for day-to-day use yet.

 ## Features

+- Markdown supported notes
+- Schedules with notifications and reminders
+- Productivity tools such as kanban boards
+- Short memories storage

 ## Download

+Download not available yet, product still in development.

 ## Support me
 You can buy me a coffee if you enjoy my work [Buy me a Ko-fi ☕](https://ko-fi.com/Bamboooz#paypalModal)